Neil Allen

 Estimates the cost of the proposed amendments

-The government decided not to proceed with LPS without the lifetime of this Parliament and so whether it ever happens will be for the next government to decide.
+The previous government decided not to proceed with LPS so whether it ever happens will be for the current government to decide.
 The updated impact assessment estimates there will be 279,000 new LPS applications per year.
 For further details see:

 • All the documents (eg draft Code, Regulations, workforce and training strategy, impact assessment): here